Introduction

 Current project references

-In Mélodium, project code can refer to its own content using the root
+In Mélodium, project code can refer to its own content using the root and local keywords, and do not use the name of the project itself.

-In the example, to refer an element that is present in the baz
+In the example, to refer an element that is present in the baz area, the call root/baz::<element> must be used.

-area refers to something within bar
+Similarly, if foo area refers to something within bar, local/bar::<element> could be written.

 Dependencies